robertklep/name.klep.sonoff/APPSTORE.md

 *Because the original firmware is limiting the "hackiness" of the Sonoff devices, most of my development efforts will focus on the Tasmota firmware, which provides a much more open, and documented, platform.
 If you don't mind a bit of hardware tinkering, you should consider using it instead of the original firmware (also because most features besides just turning on and off the device are implemented for the Tasmota firmware only).*

+### Sonoff-Tasmota configuration

+How to install the Sonoff-Tasmota firmware on your device is beyond the scope of this app.
+However, do make sure that once you have installed the firmware, you configure the firmware properly.
+Specifically, you need to set the "module type" (accessible through _"Configuration > Configure Module"_ in the Sonoff-Tasmota webserver) to properly reflect the device you installed it on.
+This is required for the app to be able to detect the device, and set all the device capabilities.

 ### Tested devices

 This driver has been tested with the following devices: